 Effects will vary from person to person.
 Some may experience all the pleasant feelings described above while others may not.
-If you drink in excess, you could lose muscle control, get a low-grade fever, and become nauseated.
+If you drink in excess, you could experience side effects like loss of muscle control, a low-grade fever, and nausea.
 Like any mood-altering substance, moderation is vital.

 What are psychedelic beverages?